faizalzakaria/diedonate/README.md

 Famo.us.

-Just a proved of concept on how we can used famo.us. quite interesting.
+Just a proved of concept on how we can use famo.us. quite interesting.